Ray-Optics Simulations of Outdoor-to-Indoor Multipath Channels at 4 and 14 GHz: Comparison Between Ray-Tracing Simulations and Measurements

 \subsection{Ray-Tracing Simulation Set-Up}

-We make the following assumptions regarding structures observed at the measurement site to assign permittivity values to different parts of the environment.
+The following assumptions are made regarding structures observed at the measurement site to assign permittivity values to different parts of the environment.
 Windows of the office building were noted to consist of triple- and double-glass windows as shown in Figs.~\ref{fig:windows}(a) and (b), respectively.
 The layered window structures were not modeled in the raw point cloud and hence manually measured and modeled by hands.
 A thin metallic film, likely for added insulation, was known to exist on the interior side of the outermost window.
-Its thickness was unknown, and was determined based on optimization of the excess loss to free space loss for direct paths between Tx and Rx antennas.
+Based on laboratory measurements, effective thicknesses of the metallic films were known to be $7.6$~nm and $28$~nm for the triple- and double-glass windows, respectively.
+Exact structure of the insulating metal film company-proprietary and hence is not known to the authors, and thus an effective thickness is used.

+The simulated penetration loss through the triple-glass window is shown in Fig.~\ref{fig:transmission_loss}.
+The loss through a double-plasterboard interior wall, which does not use a metallic film, is overlaid.
+Mean penetration losses across each frequency band are shown.
+The mean value is used in the ray-tracing simulations.
+At the $14$~GHz band the loss through a triple-glass window oscillates significantly.
+A change of approximately $2^\circ$ in incident angles of a plane wave can result in penetration loss difference of up to $20$~dB.
+The oscillation is not present at the $4$~GHz band, nor for the double-glass window which is not shown.
+This is a consequence of the simulated material parameters and layered structure, combined with wavelength.
+Significant constructive and destructive interference happens only at the 14 GHz band.
+Penetration loss through the interior walls has a similar level for both frequency bands.

 Interior walls of the building separating office spaces were assumed to be typical plasterboard walls consisting of two layers.
 This structure is shown in Fig.~\ref{fig:windows}(c).
-We assume that exterior walls of the building consist only of windows for simplicity, although there are wooden window frames and some concrete supporting structures included in the facade.
+Exterior walls of the building are assumed to consist only of windows for simplicity, although there are wooden window frames and some concrete supporting structures included in the facade.
 The parking structure located opposite to the office building is assumed to consist of concrete.

 Well-accepted ITU-R recommendation P.2040~\cite{ITU-R_P2040} provides permittivity values and formulas to calculate reflection and transmission coefficients using the multi-layer slab model.
 Permittivity values used in ray-tracing simulations are reported in Table~\ref{tab:materials}.
+Roughness of reflecting surfaces is not considered to affect the calculated coefficients.